drhcelik/FickianTransportFoam/README.md

 # FickianTransportFoam
-**Stable** mixture-averaged and specie-specific constant Lewis transport models that are currently missing from the current OpenFOAM release.
+**Stable** mixture-averaged and specie-specific constant Lewis transport models that are missing from the current OpenFOAM release.
 Supported OpenFOAM versions are: 10.

 Developed by Aleksi Rintanen & Ilya Morev, Aalto University, Finland
 ## Theory